karnayounger/test/README.md

 Check out our [roadmap](roadmap.md) for our production schedule and more topic ideas.

 ### Who do we need?
 You.

-The purpose of the book is to prepare future journalists to research, so we need journalists, librarians, and related smart people to help us author the textbook.
-Chapter authors may submit a proposal on topics such as interviewing, government information (federal, state, local, and hyper-local),topic or source development, the structuring of information, and the list goes on.
+If you are a journalist, librarian, or awesome, help us.
+Submit a proposal on interviewing, government information (federal, state, local, and hyper-local),topic or source development, the structuring of knowledge.

 If you are interested, post a message to XXXX.